 What Is Crowdsourcing?

-Today, there are crowdsourcing marketplaces, also known as "microlabor" sites, in which groups of people perform small tasks or "micro jobs."
-Each are paid a small amount per task.
-Crowdsourcing websites put out the open call on behalf of clients who need the micro tasks performed.
-Examples of these include Amazon’s Mechanical Turk, which offers virtual tasks done online from home, or TaskRabbit, which connects people to do errands and odd jobs in person as well as virtual tasks.
+Crowdsourcing marketplaces on the web, also known as "micro-labor" sites, provide opportunities for groups of people to perform small tasks or "micro-jobs" for small fees.
+Crowdsourcing websites put out open calls on behalf of clients who need microtasks performed.
+For example, Amazon’s Mechanical Turk offers virtual tasks that can be done online from home, and TaskRabbit connects people to complete virtual tasks in addition to running errands or doing odd jobs in person.

 Microworkers on these sites are not necessarily providing the same form of wisdom as those in other forms of crowdsourcing, such as with open-source software.
 Crowdsourcing marketplaces are different because each micro-worker is simply following instructions from a crowdsourcer.
 However, companies that use micro-labor often label these tasks as crowdsourcing jobs and do still receive some of the benefits they could get from a large crowd.
 If they are putting out calls for many small tasks to be completed and getting responses from many micro-workers, that's still much different than hiring one or a few full-time employees to perform each of those tasks.

 The company still gets the benefit of multiple viewpoints over time from multiple sources.